WebAssembly/component-model/design/mvp/Explainer.md

 ```
 This top-level component roots a tree with 4 modules and 1 component as
 leaves.
 However, in the absence of any `instance` definitions (introduced
-next), nothing will be instantiated or executed at runtime: everything here is
+next), nothing will be instantiated or executed at runtime; everything here is
 dead code.